Shlok-crypto/Kamiak-GUI/README.md

 ### 1. Start Server
 Select your desired model (e.g., `meta-llama/Meta-Llama-3-8B`) and click **Start LLM Server**.
-*   *What happens?* An SBATCH job is submitted to allocate a GPU node.
+*   An `SBATCH` job is submitted to allocate a GPU node.
 Once running, an SSH tunnel is automatically established to your local machine.

 ### 2. Chat & RAG
 *   **Chat**: Interact naturally with the model.
-*   **Upload Context**: Click the ?? icon to upload PDFs or text files.
+*   **Upload Context**: Click the `+` icon to upload file (PDFs or word files).
 The model will use this content to answer your questions.
 *   **Clear Chat**: Use the "Clear Chat / Reset Context" button to wipe history and forget uploaded files.

 ### 3. Manage Cache